Home

 It’s time for action.
 Don’t lose another plant.
 You can now use the best gopher killer for your situation, with the best results!

-What Are The Options For Killing Gophers?
+What Are The Options To Kill Gophers?

 One natural control method is ideal, but not suitable for many people.
-If it’s viable for you, these guys are great, and they work for food!
+If it’s viable for you, these guys are great, and they will work for food!

 Hawks and owls, snakes, cats and some dogs can be all that you need.
-In large open areas, promoting these predators to kill gophers makes sense.

 However, for most homeowners, your choices will be: